chroma-core/chroma/docs/cip/CIP-07102024_Write_Ahead_Log_Pruning_Vacuuming.md

 ## Compatibility, Deprecation, and Migration Plan

-Incremental vacuuming is not available by default in SQLite, and it's a little more complicated than just flipping a setting:

-> However, changing from "none" to "full" or "incremental" can only occur when the database is new (no tables have yet been created) or by running the VACUUM command.[^2]
+The new `log:prune` parameter defaults to `false` on existing collections, because:

+- The first pruning operation for an existing collection can be very slow.
+- Some users may be relying on the WAL as a full backup.

 This means existing installations will not benefit from auto-pruning until they run `chroma vacuum`.
+During the vacuum, `log:prune` will automatically be set to `true` on all collections.

 Users should see disk space freed immediately after upgrading and running `chroma vacuum` for the first time.
 Subsequent runs of `chroma vacuum` will likely free up no or very little disk space as the database will be continuously auto-pruned from that point forward.